loganallen/JetsonBenefits/documentation.md

   Here in the `beforeSend` object, we set a function that takes the request and adds the correctly formatted authorization header.

+  #### Testing
+  TODO

 ## Next Steps

   While the MVP for this project is more or less complete, there are a few steps that should be taken to convert this a production ready site.
 The front-end portion of this project is easy to change and easy to deploy in its current form.
 These suggestions for deployment considerations are exclusively for the back-end of this project.
 The Django documentation has good advice and will go into more detail about these issues.

   #### Security
   For a production ready deployment of this application, you will most likely want a custom domain name.
 While this is not a security issue, you want to configure your domain to use HTTPS.
 This will allow end-to-end encryption of any web traffic that is sent from a users browser to the server.
 You do not want your new users' passwords sent in plaintext to the backend when they are signing up.
-Refer to [here](https://docs.djangoproject.com/en/2.0/topics/security/) for more detail on ths topic.
-Note that at this stage of our application, we leveraged Django's built in security tools.
-We have taken steps to combat cross-site scripting and sql injections.
+Refer to [here](https://docs.djangoproject.com/en/2.0/topics/security/) for more detail on this topic.
+Note that at this stage of our application, we leveraged Django's built in security  to secure our API.
+We have also taken steps to combat cross-site scripting and SQL injections.

   #### Hosting
   Refer [here](https://docs.djangoproject.com/en/2.0/howto/deployment/) for deploying this Django application to a live server.

+## Comments

 ## Contact Us